DayHalf Day Tour

 Tours to Dubai

-Persian Time Machine Luxury Tour (15 Days)
+Persian Gulf Luxury Tour (12 Days)

-At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
-On top of that, we will also be given an insight into the history of these carpets.
-Stay overnight in Tehran.
+We leave the hotel at 9:30 for a trip to the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
+Here we will get a chance to see a variety of Persian hand-woven carpets and rugs.
+We will also be given an insight into the history of these carpets.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.